solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/overview.md

     the proof should certify that `ct_transfer` encrypts a value `x` such that `0 <= x < u64::MAX`.

-- _Equality proof_: Reall that a transfer instruction contains two ciphertexts of the transfer value `x`: a ciphertext under the sender public key `ct_sender = PKE::encrypt(pk_sender, x)` and one under the receiver public key `ct_receiver = PKE::encrypt(pk_receiver, x)`.
+- _Equality proof_: Recall that a transfer instruction contains two ciphertexts of the transfer value `x`: a ciphertext under the sender public key `ct_sender = PKE::encrypt(pk_sender, x)` and one under the receiver public key `ct_receiver = PKE::encrypt(pk_receiver, x)`.
 A malicious user can encrypt two